WATCH: Good Trouble Lives On National Day of Action Press Conference

-In memory of John Lewis, we will take to the streets, courthouses and community spaces to carry forward his fight for justice, voting rights and dignity for all.
+With more than 1,600 events scheduled nationwide, Good Trouble Lives On will respond to the attacks posed on our civil and human rights by the Trump administration and to remind them that in America, the power lies with the people.
+In memory of former Congressman Lewis, we will take to the streets, courthouses and community spaces to carry forward his fight for justice, voting rights and dignity for all.
 We demand an end to:

 1. The Trump administration’s extreme crackdown on our civil rights – from our right to vote to our right to protest and speak freely.